 Rangers' Louis Domingue gets the start in net vs. Wild

-GREENBURGH, N.Y. – With neither Igor Shesterkin nor Jonathan Quick available for Thursday’s game against the Minnesota Wild at The Garden, veteran Louis Domingue will get the start for the Rangers, who look to extend their eight-game point streak.
+GREENBURGH – With neither Igor Shesterkin nor Jonathan Quick available for Thursday’s game against the Minnesota Wild at the Garden, veteran Louis Domingue will get the start for the Rangers, who look to extend their eight-game point streak.

 “Louie's been here for a little bit, in and out, with us in practice, and he'll get an opportunity tonight," Rangers coach Peter Laviolette said after the team’s morning skate.

 Domingue, 31, will be making his first NHL appearance since he started for the Pittsburgh Penguins against the Rangers in Game 6 of the their first-round playoff series in 2022.
-The 6-3, 209-pound, St. Hyacinthe, Quebec, native earned some notoriety in that series when he came off the bench in Game 1 to take over for an injured Casey DeSmith and the Penguins won the game in triple overtime.
+The 6-3 native of Quebec earned some notoriety in that series when he came off the bench in Game 1 to take over for an injured Casey DeSmith and the Penguins won the game in triple overtime.
 Afterward, it was revealed that Domingue, who didn’t expect to play, had ordered Chinese food for his pregame meal.

 “My game’s been good,’’ Domingue told reporters Thursday.
 “Year after year, you try to build something to become the best version of yourself in net.
 I think I’m continuing to trend that way.’’